 Practices have also been advised to implement effective safety netting for any patient presenting with symptoms that suggest cancer.
 However, the guidance also says that, after a patient has been referred, it is hospitals' responsibility to ensure they keep track of those whose assessment may be delayed.

 Any decision by the hospital to downgrade an urgent referral continues to require consent from the GP who made the referral, the SOP adds.

 Fever, cough or chest tightness, and dyspnoea are the main symptoms of COVID-19 reported by affected patients.

 Anyone with a continuous cough, fever over 37.8C or anosmia should self isolate for 10 days.
 Those who have had a positive test should also self isolate for 10 days from the onset of symptoms.
 Those who remain unwell after 10 days should contact NHS 111 online.

 Any family/household members of any person displaying symptoms, however mild, should stay at home for 14 days.
 The person who is symptomatic can end their isolation period after seven days, but all other household members should remain at home until 14 days after the first person became ill, or seven days if they become ill.

 - Stay at home: Guidance for people with confirmed or possible COVID-19

 - Stay at home: Guidance for households with possible coronavirus infection

-Patients who receive a positive coronavirus test will be contacted by NHS Test and Trace, a new service, and asked to provide details of anyone they have been in close contact with in recent days.
+Patients who receive a positive coronavirus test will be contacted by NHS Test and Trace and asked to provide details of anyone they have been in close contact with in recent days.
 These people will then be contacted by the service and asked to self-isolate for 14 days from when they last saw the individual who tested positive.

 Public Health England's PPE hub is here, which includes recommended PPE for primary care.